Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 Well, the idea is that we stop feeling pain, and numbing creams help us do just that.
 And in certain cases, they have been seen to help with the symptoms.

 Except for one small problem – they lead to feeling nothing.
-Neither pain, nor pleasure..
-And though this can feel like a relief in the short-term, it doesn’t do much for you in the long-term goal of gaining conscious awareness and control of your pelvic floor muscles in the hopes of being able to gently contract them or fully relax them at your will.
+Neither pain nor pleasure.
+As the nerves in the area are temporarily numbed.
+Although this can feel like a relief in the short term, it doesn’t do much to help you achieve your long-term goal of gaining conscious awareness and control of your pelvic floor muscles, so you can gently contract or fully relax them at will.

-Also, even when the numbing cream stops all sensation in the area, feeling the pressure of something being inserted may still activate the anxiety as well as the physical bracing, which unfortunately doesn’t help break the Cycle of Pain.
+Also, even when the numbing cream stops all sensation in the area, feeling the pressure of something being inserted may still trigger anxiety and physical bracing, which unfortunately doesn’t help break the Cycle of Pain.

 A lack of sensation may lead to even deeper disconnection from your body